Daphne Foskett: Early life

 Foskett was born at Shoddesden, Kimpton, Hampshire on 23 December 1911.
 She was the daughter of the Duke of Cornwall's Light Infantry captain John William Carnegie Kirk and his wife, Agnes Maud Haynes, Kirk.
 Foskett was of Scottish ancestry through her paternal grandfather, John Kirk, the botanist and physician.
 She grew up primarily in Sevenoaks, Kent, and was taught at the private St Ives School, Bexhill, Sussex, but did not have any formal qualifications when she left the school.
 Foskett was as a matron at a Kent preparatory school in the mid-1930s.
 She worked in the Nottinghamshire parishes of Rainworth from 1937 to 1943 before moving to Ordsall until 1947.
 Foskett later moved to work in Ilkeston, Derbyshire from 1948 to 1956.
-These years saw her get heavily involved with the Girl Guides, the Mothers' Union and the Young Wifes.
+These years saw her get heavily involved with the Girl Guides, the Mothers' Union and the Young Wives.